openaps/docs/docs/docs/walkthrough/phase-1/nightscout-setup.md

 * If you plan to use Nightscout with OpenAPS, we recommend using Heroku, as OpenAPS can reach the usage limits of the free Azure plan and cause it to shut down for hours or days.
 If you end up needing a paid tier, the $7/mo Heroku plan is also much cheaper than the first paid tier of Azure.
 Currently, the only added benefit to choosing the $7/mo Heroku plan vs the free Heroku plan is a section showing site use metrics for performance (such as response time).
 This has limited benefit to the average OpenAPS user.  **In short, Heroku is the free and OpenAPS-friendly option for NS hosting.**

 * Create an account at [Heroku](https://www.heroku.com) and choose the Primary Development Language to be Node.js when you create your account.
-You’re going to use a free account, but you will still need to enter credit card information for your account setup.
-Don’t forget to check your email to confirm your Heroku account.
+You’re going to use a free account, but you will still need to enter credit card information for your account setup before the app will deploy.
+You'll need confirm your Heroku account by clicking a link sent via email.

 ![Heroku signup example](../phase-1/img/heroku_signup.jpg)

 * Create an account at [GitHub](https://github.com)
+*****************
 **Note:** If you already have an existing GitHub account and NS site, you may just need to update your repository by doing a Compare in GitHub.
 Use `https://github.com/yourgithubname/cgm-remote-monitor/compare/master...nightscout:master` and replace yourgithub name.
 Click the big green `Create pull request` button.
 Another screen will appear, fill in a title and click button to `create the pull request`, and then you can `Merge pull request`, and finally `Confirm merge`.
-That process updated your Nightscout repository in Github.
-You can click the Fork Button on your repository now and follow along with the steps below the fork.
+That process updates your Nightscout repository in Github.
+Once updated, you can skip the "click the Fork Button" step below and start following along with the purple `Deploy to Heroku` button step from your updated Nightscout cgm-remote-monitor repository.
+*****************
 * Go to the [Nightscout cgm-remote-monitor repository](https://github.com/nightscout/cgm-remote-monitor)

 * Click the `Fork` button in the upper right corner